 Using the lower bound $a(t)\ge a_{\min}$ we obtain

-Taking the limit $t\to\infty$ and noting that $a_{\min}>0$, one finds $\lambda(t)\to\infty$.
-Therefore null geodesics can be extended to arbitrarily large affine parameter.
+Taking the limit $t\to\infty$ and noting that $a_{\min}>0$, we find $\lambda(t)\to\infty$.
+Therefore, the null geodesics can be extended to arbitrarily large affine parameter.
 An analogous argument applies to timelike geodesics.
 Hence all physical observers can extend their worldlines indefinitely, implying geodesic completeness.